Open access publishing

 There are two ways to make your research open access:

 - Green open access (also known as the 'author archiving' model) involves making an approved version of your paper available in an open access repository such as Deakin Research Online (DRO).
 Journals have different requirements around posting open access versions of articles they have published, and these should be outlined in your publishing contract.
-Contact the DRO team for help.
+For further information, view the Publications wiki.

 - Gold open access is when the researcher/institution/funding body pays the journal publisher an article processing fee in exchange for providing open access to your published article.
 Authors often retain the copyright and the journal may require that they also licence the work under a Creative Commons licence, which grants others limited rights to republish it elsewhere.
 Reuse is not always a condition of open access as some publishers will only grant free access.